CORONAVIRUS/COVID-19 Latest Information 4.8.20

 - Checking you medical records

-- On Line Consult
+- E Consult

 We aim to send all prescriptions, including repeat prescriptions, through the electronic prescription service (EPS) to your nominated pharmacy.
 If you do not have a nominated pharmacy please ensure you choose one online or ask your usual pharmacy to set this up for you.

 Any prescriptions not sent through EPS will need to be collected by the pharmacy from the practice.
 You will need to get your medication from your nominated pharmacy and not come to the practice to collect your prescription.
 If you haven’t nominated a pharmacy we will ask you to do so.
 Please wherever possible use our on-line system for ordering repeat prescriptions rather than coming to the practice to drop the prescription off.
 If you do drop the prescription off at the surgery please ensure it is in a sealed envelope.
 Prescriptions will be turned around as soon as we are able but please be advised that Pharmacies make take longer than usual to dispense them due to the high number of requests.
+Please allow 2-3 working days for repeat prescriptions.

 If you currently manage your own prescription requests and your prescription can’t be sent through EPS to a nominated pharmacy you will need to contact the GP practice by telephone or online.